Aliesha Newman: Collingwood

-In August 2020, Newman was traded by Melbourne to Collingwood in a three-club deal which involved Richmond too.
+In August 2020, Newman was traded by Melbourne to Collingwood in a three-club deal which involved Richmond.

 Sydney

 In May 2022, Newman joined expansion club Sydney.
-Newman played 9 games for the swans in the clubs inaugural AFLW season.
+The speedy small forward played 9 games for the club in the inaugural AFLW season as its most experienced player, becoming the first Indigenous AFLW player at each of her three clubs.

+In round two of the 2023 season, Newman played her 50th AFLW game when she booted an equal career-high 3 goals against Geelong at North Sydney Oval.
+She continued to be a regular in the forward line, playing 10 games for the season including kicking a goal in each of the club's first two finals appearances.
+Newman also designed the Swans' first ever Indigenous Round guernsey unique to AFLW in 2023.

+Greater Western Sydney

+Ahead of the 2024 AFL Women's season, Newman was traded to cross-town club Greater Western Sydney along with an exchange of picks.

 Personal life

 Newman is originally from Braybrook in Melbourne's western suburbs.
 She is the older sibling of Australian weightlifter Teagan Newman.